Improving Your Credit Score

 So how do you go about improving your credit score?
-Good credit is the key factor in getting the best interest rates when buying a home or refinancing a mortgage.
+Good credit is the key factor in getting the best interest rates when buying a house or refinancing a home loan.
 In today's tight credit markets, it even can determine whether you qualify for a loan at all.

-Fortunately, there are things you can do to improve a weak credit score in order to qualify for a loan or perhaps shave a quarter or half a percent off your interest rate.
+Fortunately, there are things you can do to improve a weak credit score in order to qualify for a loan or perhaps get a lower mortgage rate.
 Some of them take time, but others can bring your rating up fairly quickly - perhaps just enough to make a difference on the loan you're applying for.

 Report and dispute errors

 If you find mistakes related to your payment history, contact the credit agency to dispute the item.
 Provide copies of relevant documents, including bills, cancelled checks, written correspondence with the business - a good reason for keeping good records.

 Also, write to the business that reported you as missing or not making the payment to inform them you disputing the report.
 Keep copies of all your correspondence.
 The agency is required to begin an investigation within 30 days; if your claim is borne out, the item will come off your report.
 This is one of the quickest ways to raise your score.

 If you have a single negative report from a business with which you've otherwise had a good relationship over a number of years, you may be able to request that they withdraw the bad report as a onetime favor.
 Some businesses will do this for good customers; it doesn't hurt to ask.